 Value

-A tibble showing the relative frequencies and/or percentages of multiple response variables sharing a common variable stem.
-The statistics are grouped either by a specified grouping variable within the dataset or by a matched pattern in the variable names.
+A tibble displaying the count and percentage for each category in a multiple response variable, grouped either by a specified variable in the dataset or by matching patterns in variable names.

 Author